 - Spoon melted chocolate over the top of each filled egg to completely fill in all the gaps.
 The chocolate should fill the mold to the top.
 Use the back of a spoon to smooth out the chocolate to the edges.
 Put the filled egg mold in the freezer for 10 minutes or until the shells has hardened completeley and you can easily pop the eggs out.

 - Use a fork to drizzle the rest of the melted chocolate over the top of the eggs.

 - Quickly, add the sprinkles so they stick to the melted chocolate.
 If you wait too long, the sprinkles won't stick to the chocolate drizzle once it cools.

 - Store the chocolate eggs in an airtight container that's lined with parchment paper in the fridge for 3-4 days.

-- Here is the dessert hummus recipe that I used to make the filling for the eggs.
+- This is the dessert hummus recipe that I you need to make the filling for the eggs.
 Double the hummus recipe so you'll have enough filling to make 16 chocolate eggs.
-You might have a little bit leftover.
+You might have a little bit of hummus leftover.

 - Get the silicone egg mold, it's worth it!
 It will save you time and it takes the dessert presentation to the next level.